 “The fact that it’s open, saves me a lot of time”

 Essi Kokkonen works with post distribution every day and loves her job at Posten Norge!
 The fact that it’s very easy to jump in and out on both sides means she saves a lot of time compared to getting in and out of a car.
 This is one of the main reasons she enjoys her vehicle so much.
 She’s pretty clear: “The Paxster has become my best friend”, she says.

 4 reasons why weather conditions are not an issue with an open last-mile vehicle

 There are a few myths out there about driving an open vehicle in different weather conditions, however, there is also a lot of enthusiasm for open vehicles in the delivery industry.
-This is probably due to these 4 factors:
+This is probably due to the following 4 factors:

 - Heated windshield – means no snow or ice on windows

 - Heated handles – means you can keep your hands warm even during the coldest days

 - Saddle cover in 100% wool